dsondak/optRBC/README.md

 ### 6.1 OpenMP Strong Scaling
 ![omp_strong](./figs/omp_strong_scaling.png)

 In this figure, we see the OpenMP version of the code performing in accordance with Amdahl's law - analyzing performance of the same problem size with an increasing number of threads.
 The max speedup seen in this case was approximately 6x, with the speedups improving at higher problem sizes, denoted by the different colored lines in the plots.
 There were 16 loops optimized in the code with OpenMP, detailed in [Section 5.1.2](README.md#512-openmp-implementation).
-We see slightly less than linear speedup due to increased communication as calculations within loops are divided across more threads.
+We see slightly less than linear speedup due to the fact that there are serial portions of the code, so we are bounded above by Amdahl's law.
 The main overheads in the OpenMP version are synchronization which has to happen between each loop and load balancing to ensure that each thread is getting approximately the same amount of work.
 We offset these overheads by using the dynamic thread scheduler provided by OpenMP.